VelinIliev/divan/README.md

-# Project from frot-end course
+# Project from front-end course

 My first project, build during the front-end course.
 Design by Vladimir Todorov, coding by me.